2 August, 2025 Dr Ari Ende

 Have you ever wondered what processes are involved when getting your pet desexed?

-Desexing is a safe and simple surgery performed under general anesthetic in a veterinary surgery.
+Desexing is a safe and simple surgery performed under general anesthesia in a veterinary surgery.

 Desexing of males is also called as castration or neutering and it involves the removal of both testicles.